-The term 'Bureau of Engraving and Printing (BEP)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bureau of Engraving and Printing (BEP)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Bureau of Engraving and Printing is the Treasury Department entity that actually makes the United States’ currency.
 Their mission centers on creating and producing American currency notes which are trusted around the world.
 They have a vision to be considered the world standard for securities printing.
 This is so that they can deliver the public and their customers with the best products that are exceptionally well designed and manufactured.